 - Bi-weekly Program/Initiative Reviews: These reviews enable rapid execution adjustments.
 Initiative owners, key stakeholders, and project managers meet for one to two hours to focus on detailed execution challenges, immediate adjustments, and dependency management.
 These sessions use project metrics, risk logs, and resource tracking data to ensure continuous progress toward strategic goals.

-While the principles are clear, implementing them successfully in a large organization requires careful planning and execution.
 The following case study of DB Schenker indicates how a global leader successfully navigated this transformation.

 How DB Schenker Successfully Transformed Their Business Reviews